LeslyeCream/Lagom-Obsidian-Theme/README.md

 - Small improvements in the appearance of code blocks in editor mode
 - Option to hide the note burger menu
 - Option to correct the position of the toggle view button
+- Fixes when setting font sizes on some items

 **V1.7.2**
 - Options to customize some list settings